nhsx/AnalyticsUnit/howto.md

       </div>

 5. Make changes to your code using your IDE.
 Save and refresh the page to see the changes locally.
+6. If required, submit content to internal gateway and await content review
-6. Once happy, commit your code and publish your branch
+7. Once happy, commit your code and publish your branch
-7. On Github, make a new `Pull requests`
+8. On Github, make a new `Pull requests`
-8. Ask another team member to review the PR and merged into the live website!
+9. Ask another team member to review the PR and merged into the live website!

 **Alternatively**, for small changes such as the addtions listed below, you can ammend the ymls and add assets/markdowns directly on github but please do this within a branch and pull rather than direct to the main.